evaneschneider/site/_posts/2016-4-15-Mass_Evolution_2.markdown

 convergence tests measured "mix fractions" not mass fractions, which may make a difference in a convergence study.

-I can make the same plot with different density thresholds,
+I can make the same plot using different density thresholds to measure the cloud mass,
 <img src="{{ site.url }}assets/images/041516_swn1_mass_thresholds.png">
 but that doesn't change the convergence much.
+In the plot above, the solid line represents a threshold of 1/20 the initial cloud density, while the dotted and dot-dash lines represent 1/10 and 1/3, respectively.

 To address the second question, I plot below the mass evolution for simulations with different intial density contrasts.